Sustainable activewear brands

 (Some Links on this site are affiliate links.
 This means if you buy from one of those links I will earn a small commission at no additional cost to you)

-Active wear made from recycled plastic
+Active wear made from recycled materials

 More and more brands are concentrating on making fabrics from recycled plastic or ghost nets.
 This is good on one hand, on the other we need to remember that even synthetic fabrics made from recycled plastic is shedding micro-plastic-fiber when we are washing them.
 Plastic cannot get recycled endlessly yet.
 It get’‚ less sturdy after the recycling process, so some people even think it could shed more fibers than virgin plastic fiber.